kosmonot/ip_address_send3.py/README.md

 # ip_address_send3.py
-Python script to check ip address and email it if different
+Python script to check ip address and text/email it if different